samrith-s/kanedama/README.md

 ## API

-We set up a minimal REST API with 3 endpoint :
+We set up a minimal REST API with 3 endpoints:

 Endpoint  | Data | Method
 ------------ | ------------- | ---------